FreeProving/free-compiler/CONTRIBUTING.md

 We want to make the process of contributing to this project as easy and transparent as possible.
 Thus, please take the time to read this document carefully if this is your first time contributing.
-Note that the following is a set of guidelines.
+Note that the following is a set of guidelines and recommendations.
 They are not rules and they are certainly not complete.
 If you have questions or want to propose changes to this document, feel free to open an [issue][freec/issues] or [pull request][freec/pull-requests].